xiejianming/dbkid/README.md

 ### Not-A-Real-Debugger
 This is not really a debugger, so it cannot use to step through code executions
 ### Only-To-Capture-Running-Values
-This simple took kit is only a convenient way to capture values when running code.
+This simple tool kit is only a convenient way to capture values when running code.
 ### Has-Limits
 This is not a perfect tool - it has its own limits.
 E.g. cannot capture binding Vars.
 ### Let-Me-No....